New Spokane Repair Café at Perry Street Market teaches people how to fix household items in a 'throwaway society'

 That’s exactly the kind of situation for the Repair Café to take on, Ellingwood said.

-People can just borrow tools they may not have to fix items themselves, or they can ask volunteers for advice and support in fixing things.
+People can just use tools they may not have to fix items themselves, or they can ask volunteers for advice and support in fixing things.

 Chris Oxford, a product designer for e-bikes and scooters, was hard at work using fiber glass cloth and epoxy to repair the joint of a green plastic chomping alligator Thursday afternoon.

-Note: Editor’s note: This story has been updated to correct the spelling of Kent Larson and Julie Goltz’s names.